 Pursuing an archivist career requires a diverse set of technical proficiencies, as well as historical knowledge and professional experience, especially for high-level positions.
 Earning a history degree, either at the bachelor's or master's level, can help you gain the technical skills and historical knowledge you'll need as an archivist.

 Nearly all archivist careers involve a diverse array of tasks and responsibilities.
 These tasks extend beyond cataloging documents and organizing electronic repositories.
 In fact, archivists often provide reference services to students, historians and members of the public.
 They use their knowledge and familiarity with archived materials to locate relevant sources for researchers and graduate students.
-They also provide assistance to museum and university staff who are developing educational programs.
+They may also provide assistance to museum and university staffers who are developing educational programs.

 - Authenticating and appraising historical documents and objects.

 - Creating and administering electronic databases and records.

 - Developing and directing public exhibits and presentations.